Last Updated on22 minutes to read

 Social media does have the potential to increase your sales, even while being a cost-effective channel!

-Is a paid, owned, and earned channel
+Social media is a paid, owned, and earned media channel, all at once.

 It’s uncommon for marketers to rely on just one media channel.
 Unlike most options, your social profiles can fall into all channels, paid, owned, and earned media.
 In many instances, you’ll see a brand hit on all three of these types of media with one single post.